Thursday, November 25, 2010

 side of the lanai enclosure, like clockwork.

-Whitey and Cruiser are peeking over at me
+Whitey and Cruiser are peeking over at me between

 the plants...